kailash-manasarovar/statement/docs/timeline/2024/april.md

     [![Smelling toast](../../content/tweets/april-2024/smelling-toast.jpg)](https://x.com/1FRGVN/status/1784719295261384849)

     - Why am I up all night tweeting exuberantly?
-It doesn't make any sense.
+    - I must know what happened to make me so crazy in love.
+Then we'll be free.

 ### Another distraction event with a boy with fetal-alcohol-syndrome